leantechniques/ai-ape-workflow/z_WHAT_IS_THIS_REPO.md

 **For whom:** Solo developers and small teams building with AI-as-implementer, with adaptation patterns for larger organizations.

-**Core Innovation**: Work flows through modes based on **what you don't know yet** (exploration for architecture, planning for implementation), not arbitrary process steps.
+**Core Innovation**: Product Engineer Briefs and workflows through modes based on **what you don't know yet** (exploration for architecture, planning for implementation), not arbitrary process steps.
 Each brief evolves from exploration → planning → implementation, with explicit session restart rituals that create clean boundaries for multi-session work.

 **Validated**: 23 product engineer briefs completed implementing experimental project, 613 tests passing (100% pass rate), significantly reduced "what was I working on?" moments. **Human never opened or read implementation files** - Claude CLI did all file creation, code writing, and implementation.
 Human role: conversational guidance as "lead dev/mentor" providing architectural decisions and design direction.